Dental sealants are thin plastic films that a dentist “paints” on teeth to prevent decay.

-Though regular brushing and flossing help remove food particles and bacteria from the smooth surfaces of the teeth, toothbrush bristles cannot reach into a tooth’s indentations.
-These unreachable pits and fissures contain microscopic grooves in which plaque and food particles can become trapped.
-Following the consumption of sugary or starchy items like milk, bread, cookies, candy, soda, juice, or fruit, bacteria in the mouth transform the sugar and starch into acids that attack tooth enamel.
+Regular brushing and flossing help to remove bits of food and bacteria from the smooth parts of your teeth.
+Yet, toothbrush bristles can’t reach into parts of teeth called pits and fissures.
+These tiny grooves trap plaque and food.
+After you eat sugary or starchy items like milk, bread, cookies, candy, soda, juice, or fruit, bacteria in the mouth change the sugar and starch to acids.
+Those acids then attack your tooth enamel and cause tooth decay.

-Repeated attacks may result in tooth decay.
-One of the most common areas for tooth decay is the chewing surface on the back teeth, otherwise known as the premolars and molars.
-If this occurs, a dentist may recommend dental sealants, which consist of a thin plastic film painted onto the chewing surfaces of teeth to prevent cavities.
+One of the most common areas for tooth decay is the chewing surface on the back teeth.
+These are known as the premolars and molars.
+If these start to decay, a dentist may suggest that you get dental sealants.

-If a dental sealant is applied properly, it can remain intact for several years before reapplication becomes necessary, since they hold up incredibly well under the powerful force of daily chewing.
-During those years, the dental sealant will protect the tooth’s chewing surfaces from decay; indeed, studies show that properly applied sealants are 100% effective in protecting teeth from cavities.
-Conversely, teeth that have damaged or lost dental sealants are no more susceptible to tooth decay than teeth that were never sealed.
-A dentist will determine the need for dental sealant application or reapplication.
+In fact, studies show that sealants that have been applied right are 100% able to protect teeth from cavities.
+On the other hand, teeth that have damage or that have lost their sealants are no more prone to tooth decay than teeth that were never sealed.
+Your dentist will determine the need for dental sealant application or reapplication.